 The appearance and pattern of spread of the rash are the only diagnostic features; however, some enteroviruses may cause similar rashes.
 Rubella can be ruled out by serologic testing; an exposure history is also helpful.
 Serologic testing is not required in otherwise healthy children; however, children with a known hemoglobinopathy or immunocompromised state should have CBC and reticulocyte count to detect hematopoietic suppression as well as viral testing.
 In children with transient aplastic crisis or adults with arthropathy, the presence of IgM-specific antibody to parvovirus B19 in the late acute or early convalescent phase strongly supports the diagnosis.
 Parvovirus B19 viremia also can be detected by quantitative PCR techniques, which are generally used for patients with transient aplastic crisis, immunocompromised patients with pure RBC aplasia, and infants with hydrops fetalis or congenital infection.

 Only symptomatic treatment is needed.
-IV immune globulin has been used to curtail viremia and increase erythropoiesis in immunocompromised children with pure RBC aplasia.
+IV immune globulin has been used to curtail viremia and increase erythropoiesis in immunocompromised patients with pure RBC aplasia.